 The surroundings were hilly, presently green, potholed, and ripe for ankle sprains.
 The tan-brown dust dirt-stained our clothes and shoes.
 No matter what puddle we stepped through, or wild chickens we climbed over, the motorcycles on this continent demanded immediate attention: get off the road if you want to live.
 We were re-introduced to pedestrian safety: the vehicles have the right of way despite no sidewalks.

 Our kids learned about food availability and scarcity.

 Most Kenyans can tell you what they ate during their childhood.
-The daily menu plan: chai and bread for breakfast, beans and cabbage for lunch, and ugali (maize porridge), collard greens and if you were lucky, sheep stew.
+The daily menu plan: chai and bread for breakfast, beans, and cabbage for lunch, ugali (maize porridge), collard greens, and if you were lucky, sheep stew.

 When I grew up, I was told to finish my plate, because the Ethiopians were starving.
 So, I couldn’t resist asking if African kids were picky too.
 The woman I asked rolled her eyes, “Of course.”

 Eleven airports.
 Dad in front with his suitcase, four little ducklings, and mama duck guarding the end.
 They got a thrill out of customs and security.
 Belt off, backpack in a separate bucket, wait for a parent on one side, and walkthrough with hopefully no beeping–except twice, when two of our children were patted down.
 The kids know how to pack.
 Seven outfits, one teddy, one blanket, one e-reader, and one music player.
 Simple and sweet.

 Our kids learned the value of daily chores.